ThePlexus/LIMPET/README.md

 ```

 ### DNS check
-Every munite a DNS responsiveness check is made to 4 Cloudflare DNS servers
+Every minute a DNS responsiveness check is made to 4 Cloudflare DNS servers
 ```
 1.1.1.1
 1.0.0.1